 I love the patio dining at Lulu’s, and I especially love the owner- he was so friendly and fun, and he genuinely seemed to enjoy hosting big parties like this.
 He was very much in his element.

 On a return visit, I was able to try more dishes, and they were as great as our first dinner.
-Definitely check this place out, especially when it’s nice enough to sit outside, as the patio was one of my favorite features.
+Definitely check this special place out, especially when it’s nice enough to sit outside, as the patio was one of my favorite features.
+Such an amazing experience!

 Bulevardul Ion C. Brătianu 44 // +40 723 721 001